ctrlaltdeleon/infinitygauntlet/journal/journal-2019.md

 </ErrorHandler>;
 ```

-- What is the difference between an action, and an action creator in `Redux`?
+- What is the difference between an action, and an action creator in `Redux.js`?
   - An action is a payload of information we send to the store.
   - An action creator is a function that creates and returns an action.